-One of the common road mishaps is when a motorist misjudged the distance and end up hitting the car or other vehicles in front.
-Although this usually causes just a minor accident, it could trigger road rage.
+One of the common road mishaps is when a motorist misjudges the distance and hits the car or other vehicles in front.
+Although this usually causes a minor accident, it could trigger road rage.

-Whenever you change your lane, never forget to look at your rearview and side mirror.
-The roads in NCR and the expressways are swarmed by motorists.
+Never forget to look at your rearview and side mirror whenever you change your lane.
+Motorists swarm the roads in NCR and the expressways.

 This is one of the most common reasons for vehicular accidents every day.

 Use proper turn signals.

 Changing lanes without signaling is a perfect recipe for accidents.

 It’s a very basic thing, but many are taking their turn signals for granted.
 Turn signals can help you communicate what you intend to do.
 This way, pedestrians and the vehicles around you can anticipate whether they are waiting for their turn or keep moving.